Shlomo Lahiani

 In 2014, following an investigation, Lahiani pleaded guilty to three counts of breach of public trust.

 Biography

 Shlomo Lahiani was born in Israel.
 His father was an immigrant from Bengazi, Libya.

+On 9 March 2025, he was lightly injured alongside another person after his car exploded on the Ayalon Highway in Tel Aviv.
+In a prior incident in January 2024, a bomb was found in his car and was safely defused.

 Political career

 In 1997, he founded the independent political movement Bat Yam BeRosh Muram (בת ים בראש מורם, "Bat Yam with its head held high").
 In 1998, the movement won five seats on the Bat Yam city council.
 He served as a city council member and leader of the opposition from 1998 until 2003, when he became mayor.

 he was first elected mayor as a Labour-backed independent in 2003 with 45% of the vote, beating the Likud candidate.
 He was subsequently re-elected, with 86.3% of the vote, reportedly the highest ever in a large Israeli city, in 2008.

 Public activism

 In 2000, he founded Ohavim, a non-profit organization with the goal of improving welfare and child care, and managing soup kitchens in the city.